 What is your role within NSC?

-My role within NSC is the marketing and merchandizing manager.
-I am responsible for various marketing campaigns and promotions.
-As well as email marketing and merchandise.
+My role within NSC is the Marketing and Merchandising Manager.
+I am responsible for various marketing campaigns and promotions, as well as email marketing and merchandise.

 Talk to us about your career path.
 Where did you start and what led you here?

-I started as an intern in college, my last semester of college, and I was the consumer marketing intern, and I was an intern the semester that we were working to open the stadium.
-And I really enjoyed my internship and knew for a long time that I wanted to work in sports.
-So when I graduated, I moved back to Nashville and was lucky enough to have a role open up at the club that summer.
-And ,then I started in my first role at the club, which was marketing and merchandise coordinator.
+I started as an intern during my last semester of college, and I was the Consumer Marketing Intern during the semester that we were working to open the stadium.
+I knew for a long time that I wanted to work in sports and really enjoyed my time interning at NSC.
+So, when I graduated, I moved back to Nashville and was lucky enough to have a role open at the club that summer.
+I then started my first full-time role at the club, which was Marketing and Merchandise Coordinator.

 Who is your professional role model?

 My professional role model is definitely my sister.
 My sister is an entrepreneur and an amazing businesswoman who has taken her own ideas and brought them to life.
-No matter how difficult they may seem or outrageous they might seem to other people.
-And she's been able to turn them into something amazing just with hard work and dedication and her creativity.
-So I definitely look up to her in terms of, work ethic and just, you know, what can happen if you continue to work hard.
-And, she also really values her relationships with her own staff and her, coworkers and colleagues, which is something that I value.
-And so I really respect her for and how she carries herself as well.
+No matter how difficult they may seem or outrageous they might seem to other people, she's been able to turn them into something amazing just with hard work, dedication, and creativity.
+I definitely look up to her in terms of work ethic.
+She also really values her relationships with her own staff and her coworkers and colleagues, which is something that I value.
+I really respect her for and how she carries herself as well.

 What do you believe is the importance for female representation in the sports industry?

-I would say that female representation is huge, just because, like, sports is something that so many people around the world have in common, whether it be through playing, whether it be through being a fan.
-And I think that, you know, coming together and with our, like, things we have in common, but also just being women is something that's really cool and something that I feel like growing up, I was always very into sports and didn't see a lot of female representation when it came to my favorite sports like hockey and soccer.
+I would say that female representation is huge because sports is something that so many people around the world have in common.
+Whether it be through playing, whether it be through being a fan, coming together with our things we have in common, but also just being women, is something that's really cool.
+I was always very into sports and didn't see a lot of female representation when it came to my favorite sports like hockey and soccer.
 And so, it's been really important and cool to see more representation happen.
-And working on the retail side of things, there's still, a lot of work to be done.
-There's still a lack of representation when it comes to, female specific merchandise and things in that space.
-And so with my role, it's been really cool to be able to have a part in expanding what our female representation is in our merchandise and taking feedback from staff and fans and trying to show that there is a demand for better and more exciting female merchandise.
-Because women loves soccer and they're wearing things and they want cool things to wear.
-And so being able to work on projects like, Women and Gold, which is our exclusive women's store in celebration of Women's History Month and Barbie Game Day.
-It's been really awesome to see girls like me and women like me get excited about something, that we just haven't had before.
-And it's really fun to be able to have a part in playing that, because I know I would have loved that growing up too.
+And working on the retail side of things, there's still a lot of work to be done.
+There's still a lack of representation when it comes to female-specific merchandise and things in that space.
+And so with my role, it's been really cool to be able to have a part in expanding what our female representation is in our merchandise and taking feedback from staff and fans to try to show that there is a demand for better and more exciting female merchandise.
+Because women love soccer and they want cool things to wear.
+And so being able to work on projects like Women and Gold, which is our exclusive women's store in celebration of Women's History Month and Barbie Game Day™, has been really awesome to see girls like me and women like me get excited.

 What does WHM mean to you?